VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \section{Validated Planets}

-We consider planetary candidates with high-resolution imaging showing no evidence of stellar companion, \texttt{VESPA} FPP of $< 1\%$ \citep{2012ApJ...761....6M} and \texttt{TRICERATOPS} FPP of $< 1.5 \times 10^{-2}$ and NFPP of $ < 10^{-3} $ \citep{giacalone2020triceratops} to be statistically validated.
-By examining the 30 candidates we validated 16 planetary systems.
+We consider planetary candidates with high-resolution imaging showing no evidence of stellar companion and \texttt{TRICERATOPS} FPP of $< 1.5 \times 10^{-2}$ and NFPP of $ < 10^{-3} $ \citep{2021AJ....161...24G} to be statistically validated. \texttt{TRICERATOPS} undertakes the nearby stars (within 2.5' radius from the target) for which measured transit depths are non-zero to calculate the NFPP.
+In Appendix \ref{A1}, we have compiled a list of such nearby stars that were considered by \texttt{TRICERATOPS} for calculating the NFPP for all of our validated planets.
+The tabulated probability clearly suggests that these stars are not contaminating our target star and thereby strongly suggesting that the transit source detected is originating solely from the target star.
+By examining the 24 candidates we validated 11 planetary systems.
 The properties of the new planets are shown in the top panel and the properties of new host stars are shown in the bottom panel of Figure \ref{fig:planets}.
-From total of 16 newly validated planets, TOI-1410b and TOI-1853b are short period planets with orbital period 1.22 and 1.24 days respectively, and in size from the super-Earth sized TOI-2194b (1.99 $R_{\earth}$) and TOI-1801b (2.09 $R_{\earth}$) to the sub-Saturn sized TOI-672b (5.26 $R_{\earth}$) and TOI-1694b (5.46 $R_{\earth}$).
-Derived planetary and orbital parameters are listed in Table \ref{tab:params}.
-Phase-folded transit light curves with the best-fit \texttt{Juliet} model are shown in Figure \ref{fig:LCs1} and Figure \ref{fig:LCs2}.
+Our newly validated planets range in size from the super-Earth sized TOI-2194b (1.99 $R_{\earth}$) to the sub-Saturn sized TOI-672b (5.26 $R_{\earth}$) and TOI-1694b (5.46 $R_{\earth}$).
+The derived planetary and orbital parameters for all 11 planets are listed in Table \ref{tab:params}.
+Phase-folded transit light curves with the best-fit \texttt{Juliet} model are shown in Figure \ref{fig:LCs1}.